Luxume (Luxury Commune)

 Importance of Socializing

 technology is making it easier and easier to isolate ourselves.
 The way to combat this is to change your environment.
 Optimizing your environment for spontaneous socializing is the cure to loneliness.
-Yes it is uncomfortable/inconvenient, usually things are that are healthy for you.
-We can use technology in a way to maximize for both privacy/introvert space while increasing the opportunity for randomly having a good conversation.
+Yes it is uncomfortable/inconvenient, usually things are that are healthy for you are.
+We can use technology in a way to maximize for both privacy/introvert space while increasing the opportunity for randomly having a good cathartic conversation.

 Misc Convos